o19s/quepid/README.md

 thor user:reset_password USERNAME NEWPASSWORD  # resets user's password
 ```

-To see more details about any of the tasks, run `thor help TASKNAME`:
+To see more details about any of the tasks, run `bin/docker r thor help TASKNAME`:

 ```
 thor help user:create